-Indonesia faces a number of challenges relating to drugs, crime and terrorism.
-To support Indonesia, UNODC will place a strong emphasis on providing:
+Indonesia faces a number of challenges relating to drugs, crime and terrorism over the past years.
+To support Indonesia, UNODC place a strong emphasis on providing:

 - Normative services to assist Indonesia in the ratification and implementation of international legal treaties, the development of domestic legislation on drugs, crime and terrorism;